mfreed7/shadow-dom-selection/README.md

     - `Selection.addRange()` - Since this method is fairly legacy and [only supports a single range](https://www.w3.org/TR/selection-api/#dom-selection-addrange) (by spec and in 2/3 engines), we should leave this API as-is, and **not** update it to support cross-tree ranges.

-# Compat risk
+# Web Compatibility Risk

-There is a (hopefully small) compatibility risk from making the proposed changes.
+There is a (hopefully small) web compatibility risk from making the proposed changes.
 Some of the changes proposed above **do** change the behavior of these APIs in the case where cross-tree nodes are **currently/already** being used.
 The behavior in these cases will likely change if this proposal is adopted.
 However, given that using cross-tree nodes in Selection APIs is not currently specified, and doesn't work in any browser at the moment, hopefully the prevalence of this in the wild is small.
 The primary Selection API use cases (e.g. calling `getRangeAt(0)`) should not be adversely affected by these changes.

 # Appendix